 If you are heading to Candolim on Goa’s beautiful Arabian Sea coast, you could do very much worse than stay at the fun, friendly Santana Beach Resort.
-One of the last few family run hotels in Goa this hotel knows what its customers want, and gives it to them.
-It has a fantastic location right on the beautiful sandy beach and is set in lovely gardens sprinkled with Balinese statues, fountains, murals and a couple of swimming pools.
+One of the last few family run hotels in Goa, this hotel knows what its customers want, and gives it to them.
+It has a fantastic location.
+Right on the beautiful sandy beach it is set in lovely gardens sprinkled with Balinese statues, fountains, murals and a couple of swimming pools.

-This is a hotel with personality – individual touches abound, -thanks to its owners Verner and Leanne – I was particularly taken with the living plant wall at reception.
+This is a hotel with personality.
+Individual touches abound, coutesy of owners Verner and Leanne.
+I was particularly taken with the living plant wall at reception.

-Santana Beach Resort opened in 2005 after extensive refurbishment of the existing previous property.
+Santana Beach Resort opened in 2005 after extensive refurbishment of the existing property.
 It is a busy, happy, 55 room hotel, with holiday makers and their needs always centre stage.
-Guests come from the UK, Russia and Finland but there are also plenty of Indian families here too.
-There are always lots of staff around the property smiling, saying hello, and willing to help with anything at all from carrying stuff to sorting out the Wi-Fi.
-On one occasion a member of staff in the bar could see I was having trouble with my mosquito bites (things love to bite me) and brought over an unsolicited ice cube to ease my itching agony.
+Guests come from the UK, Russia and Finland, but there are also plenty of Indian families here too.
+There are always lots of staff around the property smiling and saying hello.
+All are willing to help with anything at all from carrying stuff to sorting out your Wi-Fi.
+On one occasion a member of staff in the bar could see I was having trouble with my mosquito bites (things love to bite me.)
+He brought over an unsolicited ice cube to ease my itching agony.

 |Service with a smile|

-The ‘Bath and Binge’ Calamari beach bar is where it’s ‘at’ at Santanas.
-A few metres from the hotel right on the sea front , the bar has live music at lunchtime and then at dinner time too.
-There is a different performer every day and they are all local Goan musicians, although the song catalogue will be very familiar to the British visitor.
+The ‘Bathe and Binge’ Calamari beach bar is where all the action happens at Santana.
+Located a few metres from the hotel right on the sea front, the bar has live music at lunchtime and at dinner time too.
+A different performer appears every day and they are all local Goan musicians.
+The song catalogue however, is always very familiar to the British visitor.
 You really can’t hear Hotel California too many times.
-There have been quite a few celebrity visitors here too and their photographs are proudly displayed.
-In particular cricketers are treated like gods here in India, and a visit by a few famous faces never does business any harm.
+There have been quite a few celebrity visitors to the Bathe and Binge bar, and their photographs are proudly displayed.
+Cricketers are treated like gods here in India, and a visit by a few famous faces never does business any harm.

-There is a huge menu to choose from here with both Indian and English dishes available, and the food is very good.
-I actually had one of the most memorable meals of my trip here which consisted of a huge delicious Indian lobster.
+There is a huge menu to choose from here with both Indian and English dishes available.
+The food is very good.
+I actually had one of the most memorable meals of my India trip here.
+It consisted of a huge and delicious Indian lobster.
 With its gorgeous vivid orange shell with white spots and stripes it was so beautiful a crustacean that it was almost a crime to eat it.
 Almost.
 It was grilled to perfection and served with an ice cold glass of Chenin Blanc.
 A lunch to reckon with indeed.

-Later we enjoyed the eightie’s play list as we sipped our Bailey’s over crushed ice and we also enjoyed the next day’s lunch at the Splash Pool with its swim up bar.
-You will not go hungry here.
-Candolim beach boasts a long stretch of beautiful golden sand which is peppered with colourful beach shacks trying to entice you in with the powerful allure of free Wi-Fi.
+Later we enjoyed the Eightie’s play list as we sipped our Bailey’s over crushed ice.
+We also enjoyed the next day’s lunch at the Splash Pool with its swim up bar.
+You will not go hungry at the Santana Beach Resort.
+Santana is set on Candolim beach.
+The beach is a long stretch of beautiful golden sand, peppered with colourful beach shacks trying to entice you in with the powerful allure of free Wi-Fi.

 |We all want Wifi|

-The sea is as warm as a bath but you must be careful as there is a very strong undertow.
-It’s fun to jump the big waves, but if you miss time things you can end up being ‘washing machined’ by them which isn’t fun and you may never see your sunglasses again either.
-Life guards are vigilant along this bit of coast – they know when tides and weather make the waves dangerous, and vigorous whistling and gesticulating ensues to get folks out of the water to safety.
+The sea is as warm as a bath but there is a very strong undertow.
+It might be fun to jump the big waves, but if you miss time things you can end up being ‘washing machined.’This is not a fun experience, and you may never see your sunglasses again either.
+Life guards are vigilant along this bit of coast.
+They know when tides and weather make the waves dangerous, and vigorous whistling and gesticulating ensues to get folks out of the water to safety.

-Verner is a very committed hotel owner and the dedication of himself and his wife has really paid off here.
-With 50% repeat business and 85% occupancy there isn’t much need to advertise and Verner knows that guests value cleanliness, good food and outstanding service.
+Verner and his wife run the hotel and are committed to keeping their guests happy.
+With 50% repeat business and 85% occupancy there isn’t even much need to advertise the hotel!
+Verner knows that guests value cleanliness, good food and outstanding service.
 There aren’t lots of managers here either and everything goes through him.
-No hierarchy means everyone takes responsibility for themselves – a management technique which quite a few UK organisations could usefully learn from.
+No hierarchy means everyone takes responsibility for themselves, a good way to work.

 |Make mine a Mojito|